Housing First FAQs

 What effect does Housing First have on housing waiting lists?

 None.
 The people housed through Housing First are not ‘new’ people being added to existing housing demand.
-They have always been there with a right to a home, but often without equal opportunity — a ‘level playing field’ to exercise those rights.
-Housing First just provides a mechanism for ensuring everyone can quickly access a home and the support they need.
+They have always been there with a right to a home and Housing First provides a mechanism for ensuring everyone can quickly access a home and the support they need.

 Many people have struggled to maintain accommodation and have repeatedly accessed different accommodation routes and services.
 Housing First has been proven to help people maintain tenancies and access appropriate services.
 This should have a positive impact and free up capacity and time for services